 apparently the ny times isn't the only one questioning (the coverage) of woodruff-hurt-in-iraq story.

 "Why do you think this is such a huge story?" wrote an officer stationed in Baqubah, Iraq, Monday via e-mail.
 "It's a bit stunning to us over here how absolutely dominant the story is on every network and front page.
-I mean, you'd think we lost the entire 1st Marine Division or something.
+I mean, you'd think we lost the entire 1st Marine Division or something.the interest in the story propelled abc's world news tonight to a rare win against nbc nightly news

 [snip]